The Life We Live Without God Is Riddled With Lies and Unending Problems:

 Our Unmet Needs are the source of all our Personal Problems:

 Now that we’ve got to the whole point of writing this article, let’s delve right to it.
 The aim of Biblical Counselling is to help steer people along the lines of Biblical principles towards regaining confidence and empowering them to function to their full potential as God intended for His children to be.
 To put things into a new perspective that aligned with the counsellor’s perspective, let’s get our attention back to where we earlier stated that human beings have deep longings which arose out of the broken fellowship that we have with God.
-These ‘Deep Longings’ or crucial ‘Personal Needs’ may be summed up in three categories :
+According to Dr. LARRY CRABB, these ‘Deep Longings’ or crucial ‘Personal Needs’ may be summed up in three categories :

 Essentially, we struggle everyday to fulfill these emotional needs mentioned above.
 And needs are strong motivators.
 How and up to what extent these needs are met will determine the state of our spirit and our psyche.
 Every ‘Personal Problem’ therefore arose out of unmet ‘Personal Need(s)’.
 What I am trying to say is, the more we let God meet our personal needs and up to what extent, the more we’ll feel fulfilled and that deep longing satiated.
 So, when we have our crucial needs met in God, only then can we function to our full potential as God intended us to be.
 However, most of the time we try to fulfill our crucial needs through self management and self efforts in material things and other people.
 And that, my brethren, is when and where almost all of our personal problem arose.
 Having said that, we can now come to an understanding that fulfilling our crucial personal needs in God, through Christ is very important in order to grow towards achieving our overall well-being and His Likeness.